Bowel Cancer Negligence Claims

 Our expert legal team answer your questions about making a Bowel Cancer Negligence Claim

-When making a claim a bowel cancer, you should make a claim within three years of the negligence occurring or from when the effects of negligence first appear.
+You should make a bowel cancer claim within three years of the negligence occurring, or from when the effects of negligence first appear.
 In cases involving anyone under 18, the legal case must be pursued within three years from the date of their 18th birthday.
+There are other exceptions to the rule and we’d recommend reaching out to one of our experts to clarify the deadlines applying to your case.

-The amount of compensation you may be entitled to for a bowel cancer claim will depend on the circumstances involved in your claim.
-Every claim is different; meaning that the final compensation pay-out is based on the severity of your suffering as a result of the negligence.
-Many factors are considered, including the impact on your health, medical expenses, and any loss of earnings.
+The amount of compensation you may be entitled to for a bowel cancer claim will depend on the specific circumstances related to your case.
+Every claim is different and the ultimate pay-out figure will be based on many factors , including the impact on your health, medical expenses, and any loss of earnings.
+For a better sense of how much compensation you can expect to receive, give our bowel cancer negligence specialists a call or fill out our online form.

 According to NHS Inform, the 3 main symptoms of bowel cancer are: